brettmauricewilliams/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 3. **Alignment with Personal Profile**:

-   -How these industries/roles align with my skills, interests, and values:
+   How these industries/roles align with my skills, interests, and values:

       Tech and Software Development: